programmable-web-project-unioulu/PWP/JobSeekAPI0408.md

 Edit the seeker.
 Must be accessed with PUT.

-##seekers-by-job

-Leads to the seeker collection which is a list of all seekers applying the job.

-##jobs-by-seeker
+## job-seeker

-Leads to the job collection which is a list of all jobs applied by the seeker.
+Leads to the collection which is a list of all seekers applying the job or a list of all jobs applied by the seeker.

-##job-seeker-add
+## job-seeker-add

 A seeker want to apply the job.
 Must be accessed with POST.